YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario05/2_App_Restore/README.md

 EOF

+-->

-## B. Full snapshot restore to a new namespace
+## A. Full snapshot restore to a new namespace

 Now, let's restore our snapshot to a different namespace.
 In this context, you need to specify the mapping for the application namespace: